 See below for the Brunswick Community College Emergency Action Plan.

 Campus Crime Report

 Colleges and universities are required to provide crime statistics relative to a number of specific categories of crimes.
-These categories include murder, rape, sexual assault (including both forcible and non-forcible offenses), burglary, aggravated assault, motor vehicle theft, liquor law violations, drug violations, weapons, arson, and hate crimes relative to the aforementioned crimes.
+These categories include murder, rape, sexual assault (including both forcible and non-forcible offenses), burglary, aggravated assault, motor vehicle theft, liquor law violations, drug violations, weapons, arson, dating violence, stalking, domestic violence and hate crimes relative to the aforementioned crimes.
 Statistics are published by October 1st, of the fall semester, and include the past three calendar years.
 They are distributed to students and employees and/or are available upon request.

 See below for the Annual Crime Statistics, Annual Security Report, and the Clery Act Handbook.